 Country kids tend to be around water more often.
 Ponds, lakes, creeks.
 Its best that they know how to swim, not only for their protection, but for your peace of mind.
 Who knows. they might end up saving someone else from drowning.

 If you are unable to teach them, check with your local YMCA, they always have affordable swimming classes.

 14. Basic Home repairs

 Every home owner should know the basics of home repair.
-To better prepare your child for the real world, they should know them to.
+To better prepare your country kid for the real world, they should know them to.
 This will not only save them money in the long run, but the headache of trying to hire someone to fix something super simple.
 Here are the repairs that can be done fairly simply from a quick youtube video:

 - Toilet repair